rogerbinns/jia-mini-python/doc/java.rst

 Objects in Map and List should only be ones present in the table.
 Note that tuples are mutable and treated indistinguishably from lists.

+Your added methods can return types other than the above without error.
+However there will be type errors if you try to operations on them (eg use them as an `if` express, add to them).

+.. _adding_methods:

 :index:`Adding methods`
 -----------------------